-- Remote Online Notarization (Philippines): The Philippine Supreme Court also is allowing the notarization of documents via videoconference in cases where the notary public holds office in an area under community quarantine.
+2. Remote Online (Electronic) Notarization (Philippines): The Philippine Supreme Court allows the notarization of documents via videoconference in cases where the notary public holds office in an area under community quarantine.
 Please visit the Philippine Supreme Court website or contact the Integrated Bar of the Philippines for more information and for a list of local lawyers who are providing this service.

 Notarization under the Philippine system is a three-step process: